 Venous ulcers most commonly arise secondary to varicose veins or postphlebitic syndrome.
 They may also be seen in patients with a history of a deep vein thrombosis (DVT), obesity, or previous leg injury or surgery.
 When a patient with normal venous return stands or walks, the calf muscle acts in concert with veins and associated valves to empty the venous system and reduce its pressure.3 Venous hypertension develops when the valves become incompetent.
 This leads to tissue hypoxia and ultimately to skin destruction and breakdown.
 In addition, wound healing processes are compromised and autolytic processes take action.
 The result is loss of the epidermis and dermis and the formation of an ulcer.

 Most commonly, patients complain of a heavy or swollen feeling in the affected leg.
 Pain ranges from mild with a superficial ulceration to severe with a deep ulceration.
 Patients may describe limitation of movement of the affected extremity, depending on the location of the ulcer.
 In addition, patients with venous stasis and dermatitis may have significant pruritus of the skin surrounding an ulcer.

 Most patients with venous ulceration have some degree of nonpitting or pitting edema.
 Varicosities may be visible, and there is often hyperpigmentation from hemosiderin deposition over the shin.
 Typically, venous ulcers occur over or proximal to the medial malleolus, but they may occur anywhere below the knee.
 They can be single or multiple, small or large, shallow or deep.
 They are usually well marginated with sloped borders, but can present with irregular shapes (Figure 29-1).
-Often, there is fibrinoid material and/or granulation tissue at the base.
-The ...
+Often, there is fibrinoid material ...